 We offer our non-employee directors the opportunity to defer receipt of their compensation by entering into a Deferred Compensation Agreement with the Company.
 Under this agreement, participants who elect to defer compensation may defer receipt of all or a portion of their equity compensation.
-For 2022, Aicha Evans and Reid Hoffman elected to defer their equity compensation and Laura Wright elected to defer a portion of her equity compensation.
+For 2023, Aicha Evans and Reid Hoffman elected to defer their equity compensation.